How to Improve Awareness in Soccer

 Key #1: Master the Art of Scanning the Field

-The foundation of a strong vision and situational awareness during a soccer game starts with keeping your head on a swivel to constantly gather information about teammates, opponents, and the space.
-Many players lose track of what’s happening around them because they focus too much on the ball, while top players scan before receiving, during their first touch, and after making a pass.
+The foundation of strong vision and situational awareness in soccer starts with keeping your head on a swivel to constantly gather information about teammates, opponents, and empty space created or being created.
+Many players lose track of what’s happening around them because they focus too much on the ball, which gets a lot of attention, but it makes them lose track of what’s happening away from the ball.

 When scanning the field, focus on quality over quantity.
 It’s not about how many times you turn your head, but more about how much information you actually pick up to help you make better decisions.